 The British National Formulary (BNF) and the Resuscitation Council (UK) specify the emergency medicines and medical emergency equipment that must be available to safely and effectively manage a medical emergency.
-Systems were in place to ensure that emergency medicines and equipment are immediately available as specified and do not exceed their expiry dates.
+Systems were in place to ensure that emergency medicines and equipment do not exceed their expiry date and are immediately available.
+However, some of the medical emergency equipment had not been provided in line with the Resuscitation Council UK guidance.
+Following the inspection, RQIA received assurance that the required equipment had been provided.

-There was a medical emergency policy and procedure in place and a review of this evidenced that it reflected legislation and best practice guidance.
-Protocols were available to guide the dental team on how to manage recognised medical emergencies.
+There was a medical emergency policy and procedure in place.
+Advice was provided to further develop this policy, including providing protocols to guide the dental team on how to manage recognised medical emergencies.
+Following the inspection, RQIA received assurance that the policy had been further developed.